 “Subway is not surprised that your company believes that consumers want environmentally friendly food options,” the letter detailed.
 “Subway is also adding more plant-based options to its menu to meet growing consumer demand for meat-free alternatives.”

-LIVEKINDLY has reached out to both Subway and Good Catch for further comment.
+LIVEKINDLY has reached out to Subway for further comment.

 What’s Wrong With Tuna?